Privacy Policy

 Contacting us or Complaining about the processing of your personal information

-If you have any concerns about the way we or a User have collected or processed your personal information on the Software, you have the right to complain to the Data Protection Commission (DPC).
+If you have any concerns about the way we or a User have processed your personal information on the Software, you have the right to complain to the Data Protection Commission (DPC).
 We would always appreciate the opportunity to resolve your concerns directly, so would be grateful if you could contact the relevant User and/or us (at privacy@auror.co) directly before complaining to the DPC.

 If you do decide to issue a complaint to the DPC, you can do so here.